Skip to Main Content

 With all transcription tools, it is important to understand that these tools are imperfect and often have issues transcribing accents or dialects, which can perpetuate linguistic bias.
 Additionally, the human transcribing the text can insert their own biases into the data.
 See the articles below for more information on ensuring accurate and efficient transcription:

-Transcription with Word for Web
+Transcription with Microsoft Word

 Notes:

-• A free Microsoft license has been assigned to all members of the Georgetown community by UIS.
+• A free Microsoft 365 license has been assigned to all members of the Georgetown community by UIS.
 No sign-up should be necessary, however, if you encounter access issues with your account, contact UIS for support.
 A guide for accessing Microsoft 365 via the university license can be found here

 1. Go to georgetown1-my.sharepoint.com.
 Sign in via your Georgetown email address and complete all necessary SSO prompts.
+You may be required to do two-factor authentication via Microsoft Authenticator or another method.

 2. Create a new Word document by selecting “Add New” in the top left corner and selecting “Word document”.